4 Things You Should Know About Back Pain

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 However, the spine and back are a common source of pain for many people.
-In fact, 80 percent to 90 percent of people in the United States will suffer from back pain at some time during their lives.
+In fact, 80% to 90% of people in the United States will suffer from back pain at some time during their lives.

 Back pain is the second most common reason people visit their family doctors, and chronic back pain – the kind that doesn’t go away in 12 weeks or so – can create enormous amounts of medical bills – not to mention discomfort, disruption in your everyday life and frustration in finding relief.